bbeyene/db-imp-benchmark/README.md

 ## Introduction

 Hello from Bruh and Michael.
 We are computer science students at Portland State University.
-This repository contains our CS 4/585 Database Implementation Project.
+This repository contains our CS 4/587 Database Implementation Project.

-For the project, we will implement a relational database system.
+For the project, we will implement a schema and benchmark a relational database system.
 The system will then be put through a grinder.
 Testing how the system performs with datasets of various sizes.
 And testing how the system performs when we tweak its settings.

 ## System